 Maintaining a WordPress site is not as easy as one may think.
 There are numerous thing which can go wrong, especially during updates on the site.
 If you are maintaining WordPress sites but you don’t consider it one of your core business areas, then it might be a good idea to let someone who does […]

 Caching plugins can be a great asset in serving your WordPress site faster to end-users, but it’s not always a good idea to have caching active.
-Here are a few website states where using a caching plugin is not a very good idea: — When developing the site When developing your site you tend to […]
+Here are a few website states where using a caching plugin is not a very good idea: When developing the site When developing your site you tend to do […]

 The most important thing about speeding up a WordPress installations is, you guessed it – the actual speed your site loads at.
 A lot of people seem to forget this simple but important fact, and stare blindly at scores from for example Google Page Speed Insights instead.
 When speeding up a WordPress installation, the most […]

 When do things actually break in WordPress sites?
 For something to break in WordPress, something has to be changed in one way or another either in the code on the site, or on the server.
 Changes could for example be: Added or changed code Updated plugins Updated theme Changes or software updates on the server […]